2020-Spring-Cohort/clicking-calamity-DanielVillasmil/README.md

       - [ ] The inspiration for this game, Cookie Clicker.
       - [ ] Your contact info.
   - [ ] Deploy your project so that it is reachable on the internet.

-## Iterations
-Each iteration will focus on building out a part ot the game.
-The first iterations will focus on the logic that is needed to have a game.
-The latter will take us into linking the JavaScript into our website.

-### Iteration 1

-This iteration covers project setup and starting the creation of the game.
-Are first iterations are going to focus on the logic that is needed to have a game.
-The JavaScript for this iteration will be solely in a ClickCounter.js file and not pertain to the html page.
-We need to code some behavior before we can code the way the user interacts with the project.

-#### FEATURE : Use Test Driven Development to create this game.
-> As a developer, I want to use TDD to create this game, so that I know it is working as intended.
-- Create a ClickCounter.spec.js file in the `/spec/js` folder.
-- Create and set up a Jasmine spec runner for ClickCounter.js.

-#### FEATURE : Have a way to count clicks.
-> As a user, I want to know how many clicks I have clicked, so that I know what my score is.
-- Can record a click.
-- Can retrieve a click count.

-#### FEATURE : Be able to purchase the first _Clicking Companion_ with 100 clicks from your click count.
-> As a user, I want to be able to purchase _Clicking Companions_, so that I don't have to keep clicking a button all day.
-- Can retrieve a _Clicking Companion_ count.
-- Can add to the _Clicking Companion_ count.
-- Subtract the amount of the _Clicking Companion_ cost from your click count.

 #### FEATURE : The cost of each _Clicking Companion_ will go up with each purchase.
 > As a game designer, I want the game to become more difficult as the game progresses, so that users will continue to play the game.